-As a designated local landmark, proposed modifications to the building will need to be reviewed and approved by the Landmarks Commission.
-This allows the City to make sure any modifications are sensitive to the building's architecture, respect its cultural significance, and retain its eligibility as a local landmark.
+Now designated as a local landmark, any proposed alterations to the building will be reviewed and approved by the Landmarks Commission.
+This allows the City to make sure any alterations are sensitive to the building's architecture, respect its cultural significance, and retain its eligibility as a local landmark.

 In 1999, the Santa Monica Redevelopment Agency purchased Chez Jay and adjacent land for use in its Civic Center Specific Plan and Palisades Garden Walk (now Tongva Park).

-The plan is now under way and Tongva Park opened in the fall of 2013.
-The restaurant operates under a lease agreement with the City, currently on a month-to-month term.
-The redevelopment plans for the nearby park call for “pavilion-like structures” that include both indoor and outdoor spaces.
+Tongva Park opened in the fall of 2013.
+The restaurant continues to operate under a lease agreement with the City, currently on a month-to-month term.

-While beloved by longtime patrons, Chez Jay does not offer outdoor seating or take-out service that would accommodate plans for the park.
+In the planning stages for Tongva park, outdoor seating or take-out service were recommended to accommodate plans for the park.
 The City had asked interested parties, including the current operators, to respond to a Request for Proposals for how best to remodel or reconstruct the restaurant to address these issues.
 The City's desire to remodel or reconstruct the restaurant to better serve the new park became a concern of longtime patrons who feared they would lose the longtime establishment.
 Community concern prompted Chez Jay to be nominated and ultimately designated as a Santa Monica Landmark.